Nemanja Maksimović: Panathinaikos

+Shabab Al Ahli

+Nemanja Maksimović officially became a player of Shabab Al Ahli Club, transferring from Panathinaikos.

+The 30-year-old Serbian midfielder, who had signed for Panathinaikos as a free agent, departed after one season.
+Panathinaikos received a reported transfer fee of €5 million.

 International career

 Maksimović played for the Serbia U19 team that won the 2013 UEFA European Under-19 Championship.
 He was named to Serbia's U20 squad for the 2015 FIFA U-20 World Cup in New Zealand, scoring the winner with two minutes of extra-time remaining in the final, beating Brazil 2–1 for Serbia's first international honour as an independent nation.

 Maksimović made his debut for Serbia on 23 March 2016, in a 1–0 defeat to Poland.
-In May 2018 he was named in Serbia’s preliminary squad for the 2018 FIFA World Cup in Russia, but he wasn't selected for the final squad.
+In May 2018 he was named in Serbia's preliminary squad for the 2018 FIFA World Cup in Russia, but he wasn't selected for the final squad.

 In November 2022, he was selected in Serbia's squad for the 2022 FIFA World Cup in Qatar.
 He played in all three group stage matches, against Brazil, Cameroon, and Switzerland.
 Serbia finished fourth in the group.

+Maksimović was selected in Serbia's squad for the UEFA Euro 2024, but didn't make any appearances in the tournament.